THE THEATRE ARTS MAJOR CURRICULUM:

 Theatre Arts Major

 The Theatre Arts major is designed to provide students with a broad-based education in theatre.
-The major consists of fourteen courses—eight required classes and six electives—and one production practicum.
+The major consists of thirteen courses—seven required classes and six electives—and one production practicum.

-1. Theatre Arts 110.
-Theatre, History, Culture I (Classical Athens to Elizabethan London).
+1. Theatre Arts 101.
+Theatre, History, Culture I (Classical Greece to European Enlightenment).

-2. Theatre Arts 111.
-Theatre, History, Culture II (Italian Renaissance to the Rise of Realism).
+2. Theatre Arts 102.
+Theatre, History, Culture II (Romantics, Realists and Revolutionaries).

-7. Theatre Arts 130.
-Introduction to Scenic Design.
+6. Theatre Arts 130.
+Introduction to Stage Design.

 Students may fulfill the remaining six course requirements with any Theatre Arts elective.
 These may be classes offered directly by the Theatre Arts Program; they might also be classes offered by other departments or programs, such as English, Cinema Studies, Classical Studies, Gender and Society, etc., if explicitly cross-listed with the designation “THAR” (for Theatre Arts).